How to Achieve a Good CAT Score; Sectional Score (VARC, DILR And QA) And Overall CAT Score

 30-40

-B-schools accepting CAT scores and IIMs will release their respective cutoff based on CAT score.
-Candidates meeting the minimum cutoff criteria for the B-school will be shortlisted for the selection rounds as per the institutes they will apply.
-The good percentile in the CAT exam 2024 to clear the CAT cutoff will be determined on various factors such as:
+B-schools accepting CAT scores and IIMs will release their respective cutoff based on the CAT scores.
+Candidates meeting the minimum cutoff criteria for the B-school will be shortlisted for the selection rounds, as per the institutes they will apply.
+The good percentile in the CAT exam 2025 to clear the CAT cutoff will be determined on various factors such as:

 • The difficulty level of the CAT question paper